dguan/my-projects/algorithm/new_implementation_cpp11/partition/set_partition/readme.txt

 The number of partitions of an n-element set into exactly k nonempty parts is the Stirling number of the second kind S(n, k).

 The number of noncrossing partitions of an n-element set is the Catalan number Cn,

+This project only implemented 2 recursive algoithms, I have tried to implement non-recursive using sequence partitioning algorithms but failed.
+It seems I need to find the ordering first, will try it later......